dougeby/IntuneDocs/intune/zimperium-mtd-connector-integration.md

 4. Choose **Add MDM,** then select **Microsoft Intune** from the **MDM provider** list.

-5. Once you set Microsoft Intune as the MDM service, the **Microsoft Intune Configuration** window pops up, choose the **Add Azure Active Directory** for each option: **Zimperium zConsole**, **zIPS iOS and Android apps** to authorize Zimperium to communicate with Intune and Azure AD through Azure AD Single Sign-On.
+5. After you set Microsoft Intune as the MDM service, the **Microsoft Intune Configuration** window pops up, choose the **Add Azure Active Directory** for each option: **Zimperium zConsole**, **zIPS iOS and Android apps** to authorize Zimperium to communicate with Intune and Azure AD through Azure AD Single Sign-On.

 	> [!IMPORTANT]
 	> You must add the Zimperium zConsole, zIPS iOS and Android apps to complete to the integration process with Intune.

 6. Choose **Accept** to authorize the Zimperium app to communicate with Intune and Azure Active Directory.

-7. Once you added the **Zimperium zConsole** and the **zIPS iOS and Android** apps to Azure AD, you need to add the Azure AD security groups so Zimperium can synchronize the Azure AD security group with its service.
+7. After you added the **Zimperium zConsole** and the **zIPS iOS and Android** apps to Azure AD, add the Azure AD security groups so Zimperium can synchronize the Azure AD security group with its service.

 8. Choose **Finish** to save the configuration and start the first Azure AD security group synchronization.